jolenechia2024/LocaLoco/README.md

 ## Business Problem

 > Small local businesses struggle to maintain an online presence, limiting visibility to customers.
-Local users also struggle to discover and trust nearby independent businesses because key information is scattered and inconsistent.
+Local users also struggle to discover and trust nearby independent businesses because key information is scattered and inconsistent across the web.
 > Our web application provides a one-stop-for-all platform for users to support and explore different local businesses, and for local entrepreneurs to reach more customers and grow their presence.

 Github URL: https://github.com/jolenechia2024/LocaLoco.git<br>